Diagnosing Borderline Personality or Bipolar Disorder?

 - Transient, stress-related paranoid ideation or severe dissociative symptoms.

-Someone must have 5 of these 9 features to merit the full diagnosis.
+Someone must have five of these nine features to merit the full diagnosis.

 State shifts cause a great deal of anxiety and can lead to dissociation - clients require an empathetic approach.
-In the DSM 5 anxiety is included as a core feature of Borderline Personality Disorder.
+In the DSM 5, anxiety is included as a core feature of BPD.

 Effective diagnosis of mood disorder relies on taking a proper longitudinal mood history from adolescence with particular attention to any hypomanic episodes.
 This is where a specialist assessment is useful.